“These creatures are nothing but pure motorized instinct. We must not be lulled by the concept of these are family members or friends. They are not.”

 I begin with a deeply personal experience because I want to speak as a living being referring to the dead—what it means to live with technology, with the non-sentient, and with the use of our image, and our identity by other systems, people, and things.
 I am personally invested; I am personally embedded.
 I will make a connection here to three ancient archetypes transfigured through popular cinema: the ghost, the cannibal, and the zombie.
 Their emergence, or reemergence, with respect to communicative and entertainment media technology illustrates the state-of-the-user or audience today with respect to life and death in a technological culture.

 A few things are happening simultaneously.
-In 2010 Wired Magazine declared the “Death of the Web: Long Live the Internet,” a brazen declaration that Wired is no stranger to issuing, but in this case the dramatics of selling a magazine may be secondary to facts.
+In 2010 Wired Magazine declared the [link no longer active] a brazen declaration that Wired is no stranger to issuing, but in this case the dramatics of selling a magazine may be secondary to facts.
 Ironically, the success of the Tim Berners-Lee’s World Wide Web, i.e. everyone’s need to always be connected, has aided in the explosive growth of mobile computing, which is not always web based.
 It is a “machine-to-machine future…less about browsing and more about getting,” and therefore, consuming.

 Surfing is obsolete, and cyberspace is gone.
 There is no time to enmesh oneself in a new-space when real-space beckons.
 Instead, the network communities grow, inspired by social network standards, architecture, and expectations.
 Homepages have transformed, chat rooms no longer dominate, and social network profiles representing the “real you” rather than the “avatar” succeed in their place.
 We navigate through quick hyper jumps between apps rather than HTML hyperlinks.
 We look up and down from our mobile phones in rapid succession to the traffic around us as we drive.
 During the development of this network and its standards, social practices, and communities, there emerges a tension between the online and the offline and, subsequently, between life and death.
 The reemergence of the zombie in media is but a result of this tension.